 The Descendants – 4.5 stars

 Another Alexander Payne gem.
-I’m always heartened by a picture about family and relationships that is neither pat, cute and unreal or so raw and uncompromising that you’re driven to awkward discomfort.
-George Clooney is more than believable as a father whose wife has an accident and is in a coma, having to deal with establishing relationships with his 2 daughters while also learning that his wife was having an affair.
+I’m always heartened by a picture about family and relationships that is neither pat, cute and unreal, or so raw and uncompromising that you’re driven to awkward discomfort.
+George Clooney is more than believable as a father whose wife has an accident and is in a coma, having to deal with establishing relationships with his two daughters while also learning that his wife was having an affair.
 On top of these woes, Clooney is the trustee of a pristine piece of Hawaii, and his family naturally wants to sell to the highest bidder.
 So, no stress there.

 The film meanders a little, and it tests Clooney’s depth (plus audience credulity – what wife cheats on George Clooney?), but those are nits.
 This is a rich portrait.